eclipse-hono/hono/site/documentation/content/deployment/create-kubernetes-cluster.md

 az group deployment create --name HonoBasicInfrastructure --resource-group $resourcegroup_name --template-file arm/honoInfrastructureDeployment.json --parameters uniqueSolutionPrefix=$unique_solution_prefix servicePrincipalObjectId=$object_id_principal servicePrincipalClientId=$app_id_principal servicePrincipalClientSecret=$password_principal
 ```

-Note: add the following parameter in case you want to opt for the Azure Service Bus as broker in the [Eclipse Hono™ AMQP 1.0 Messaging Network](https://www.eclipse.org/hono/docs/architecture/component-view/component-view/#amqp-1-0-messaging-network) instead of deploying a (self-hosted) ActiveMQ Artemis into AKS: _serviceBus=true_
+Note: add the following parameter in case you want to opt for the Azure Service Bus as broker in the [Hono AMQP 1.0 Messaging Network](https://www.eclipse.org/hono/docs/architecture/component-view/component-view/#amqp-1-0-messaging-network) instead of deploying a (self-hosted) ActiveMQ Artemis into AKS: _serviceBus=true_

 After the deployment is complete you can set your cluster in _kubectl_.